hyryel/com.unity.multiplayer.docs/mppm/player-tags/target-team.md

 public enum Team { Blue, Red, }

-/// A player with a team that is automatically assigned
+/// A Player with a team that is automatically assigned
 /// based on the Player Tag of the client that owns them public class Player : NetworkBehaviour
 {